openshift-labs/cloud-native-katacoda/scenarios/monitor-health/01-explore-health-endpoints.md

 ```

 Expectedly, Eclipse Vert.x also provides a [health check module](http://vertx.io/docs/vertx-health-check/java)
-which is enabled by adding `io.vertx:vertx-health-check` as a dependency to the Maven project.
+which is enabled by adding **io.vertx:vertx-health-check**as a dependency to the Maven project.

-Verify that the health endpoint works for the Inventory service using `curl`, replacing `API-GATEWAY-ROUTE-HOST`
+Verify that the health endpoint works for the Inventory service using **curl** replacing **API-GATEWAY-ROUTE-HOST**
 with the API Gateway route url::

 > Yup!
-You can use `oc get route gateway` to get the API Gateway route url
+You can use **oc get route gateway**to get the API Gateway route url

 `curl http://API-GATEWAY-ROUTE-HOST/health`